nemonik/hands-on-DevOps/docs/markdown.md

 ### The pressures of social media

 <small>
 > Conflict always attracts an audience.
-Just as the gladiators filled amphitheatres, Twitter - now routinely referred to by its own users as a 'hellsite' - provides a platform in which those battles can be fought in real time.
+Just as the gladiators filled amphitheaters, Twitter - now routinely referred to by its own users as a 'hellsite' - provides a platform in which those battles can be fought in real time.
 And they are.
 Watching a Twitter spat is like watching people attempt to gouge each other's eyes out in written form.
 The audience is key.
 Whoever gets more 'likes' wins.
 </small>

 <small>